 With care and attention, you can keep the same sourdough starter alive for years, meaning that the flavor will eventually begin to evolve to reflect the wild yeasts that become involved.

 Because the bacteria in the starter help to predigest the flour in sourdough bread, it's easier to eat for people with a gluten sensitivity and packs a powerful punch of probiotics as well.

-Indian cuisine also celebrates the use of fermented foods.
-Lassi is a fermented dairy product made by combining yogurt with milk and fruits and spices in order to create an easily digestible, probiotic rich drink that is traditionally drunk before meals to prevent stomach problems while eating.
+Our very last mention on our list of fermented foods is the Indian cuisine, Lassi.
+It is a fermented dairy product made by combining yogurt with milk and fruits and spices in order to create an easily digestible, probiotic rich drink that is traditionally drunk before meals to prevent stomach problems while eating.